 Looking for a stroller that can handle up to four kids like a dream?
 Check out our Valco Baby Tri Mode Duo X review.
 We caught up with Valco Baby at the last JPMA Baby show to see its latest and greatest.
 It’s an Australian company whose strollers are often hard to find in the US, though most of the line is now on Amazon and pretty reliably at Albee Baby in New York City.
 That’s about it!
 When they sell out, they’re gone for a while.

 To say I love this stroller would be a complete understatement.
 In a nutshell, it is “the” all-terrain stroller for growing families (and at a pretty decent price, all considered).
-The Duo X is a great stroller for two kids; but you can also attach the Toddler Seat (sold separately) if you have three kiddos, like me (I have twins and an older singleton).
+The Duo X is a great stroller for two kids; but you can also attach the Toddler Seat (sold separately for ~ $129) if you have three kiddos, like me (I have twins and an older singleton).
 Got four kids?
 No problem: attach Valco’s Hitchhiker Ride-On Board for your oldest child; and all four can ride in style.